 The percent of people still alive five years after being diagnosed with lung cancer (the survival rate) in Tennessee is 18.7 percent, which is significantly lower than the national rate of 21.7 percent.
 It ranks 36th among the 45 states with survival data, placing it in the bottom tier.

 Stage at Diagnosis

-Lung cancer can often be treated with surgery as part of the first course of treatment if it is at an early stage and has not spread outside of the lung and lymph nodes close to the lung.
+Lung cancer can often be treated with surgery as part of the first course of treatment if it is diagnosed at an early stage and has not spread outside of the lung and lymph nodes close to the lung.
 While surgery may not be an option for every patient, those who receive it as part of their initial treatment have higher survival rates than those who do not.
-Patients who are not healthy enough to undergo the procedure or whose cancer has spread too far may not be candidates for surgery.
+Patients who are not healthy enough to undergo the procedure or whose cancer has spread too far, may not be candidates for surgery.
 Other treatments may be recommended instead of or in addition to surgery, such as chemotherapy, radiation, targeted therapy or immunotherapy.

 Screening for lung cancer with annual low-dose CT scans among those at high risk can reduce the lung cancer death rate by up to 20 percent by detecting tumors at early stages when they are more likely to be curable.

 High-risk is defined as: